perfsonar/perfsonar-tools-docker/README.md

 The docker container runs all perfSONAR tools in the "Tools" bundle, as described at: http://docs.perfsonar.net/install_options.html

-This can be used to run perfSONAR Tools on any OS that supports docker.
+This can be used to run the perfSONAR Tools on any OS that supports docker.

 Download the container:
 >docker pull perfsonar/tools